cortexlabs/cortex/docs/deployments/request-handlers.md

             If API model format is onnx: list<onnxruntime.NodeArg>
                 https://microsoft.github.io/onnxruntime/api_summary.html#onnxruntime.NodeArg

-        metadata: Custom dictionary specified by user in API configuration.
+        metadata: Custom dictionary specified by the user in API configuration.

     Returns:
         A dictionary containing model input names as keys and python lists or numpy arrays as values.
 If the model only has a single input, then a python list or numpy array can be returned.